+4. Debt

-4. Line of Credit
+Line of Credit

-In November 2004, Segmentz entered into agreements with Fifth Third Bank, a Michigan banking corporation, under which Fifth Third Bank extended an assetbased line of credit to Segmentz.
+In November 2004, Segmentz entered into agreements with Fifth Third Bank, a Michigan banking corporation, under which Fifth Third Bank extended an asset-based line of credit to Segmentz.
 Under the Loan Documents, Segmentz may draw down under the line of credit the lesser of \$3,500,000 or 80% of the eligible accounts receivable of Segmentz and its wholly owned subsidiary Express-1, Inc. All obligations of Segmentz under the agreements are secured by the accounts receivable of Segmentz.
 Express-1, Inc. entered into agreements providing for a guaranty of the obligations of Segmentz under the Loan Documents, which the guaranty is secured by the accounts receivable of Express-1, Inc. All advances under the Loan Documents are subject to interest at the rate of the one-month LIBOR plus 2.0%, payable monthly.
-The maturity date of the loan is July 1, 2005.
+The maturity date of the loan is July 1, 2005, which has been extended 90 days.
 The Company's line of credit contains various covenants pertaining to the maintenance of certain financial ratios.
-As of March 31, 2005, the Company did not meet one of the required ratios.
+As of June 30, 2005, the Company did not meet one of the required ratios.
 It is management's belief that it is highly unlikely the bank may demand payment, foreclose its security interest or lien against the Company's accounts without notice, or exercise other rights or remedies as provided under the note or other loan documents.
-As of March 31, 2005 the interest rate was approximately 4.4% and there was approximately \$1,900,000 available under this credit facility.
+As of June 30, 2005 the interest rate was approximately \$1,000,000 available under this credit facility.